Voting-Rights-Code/Equitable-Polling-Locations/README.md

 # To install
 1. Clone main branch of Equitable-Polling-Locations
     1. This repo uses lfs.
-To use this effectively, you may have to run the following lines from a terminal (in the git repo)
-        1. $ git lfs install
-            1. (For Window) $ git lfs migrate import --include="*.csv"
-            1. (For Mac)
+This can be downloaded from [https://git-lfs.com/].
+        1. Download the appropriate version of from this website and follow the instructions included there, replacing ```git lfs track "*.psd"``` with ```git lfs track "*.csv"```
+        1. If those instructions don't work, (as may be the case on Linux or MacOS), run ```sudo ./install.sh``` after downloading the file, then follow the instructions above.
+See [here](https://stackoverflow.com/questions/58796472/git-lfs-is-not-a-git-command-on-macos).
 1. Install conda if you do not have it already
     1. This program uses SCIP as an optimizer, which is easily installed using Conda, but not using pip.
 (SCIP installation will be completed below by installing 'requirements.txt')
-    1. If you do not have conda installed already, use the relevant instructions [here] (https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+    1. If you do not have conda installed already, use the relevant instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 1. Create and activate conda environment.
 (Note, on a Windows machine, this requires using Anaconda Prompt.)
     1. `$ conda create --name equitable-polls `
     1. `$ conda activate equitable-polls`